Where to make spring cleaning donations in Columbia

 Volunteers help sort donated supplies at Habitat for Humanity.

-Spring is officially here, and it’s not just a season for warmer weather and renewal — it’s also a time to clean.
+Flowers are blooming, birds are chirping, and spring isn’t just bringing warmer weather — it’s also time to clean.
 If you find yourself doing some decluttering this season, you can give new life to like-new and gently used items by donating them to organizations in the Columbia area.

 Furniture + large hauls